 You can remove a UBCMS page from the Author environment that is no longer needed.
 First make very sure it is not on your live website (unpublishing is always a best practice).

 If there are references to your page from other pages (links or page inclusions), the system will attempt to tell you where they are and give you a chance to address these issues before you complete the action.
 Comprehensive advice on handling these issues is provided below.

-These steps will work if the page is:
+These steps will work in the following scenarios:

-If the page has been published (activated) and you are not an authorized publisher, you CANNOT delete the page.
+If the page has been published and you are not an authorized publisher, you CANNOT completely delete the page.
 Instead, have an authorized publisher delete it.

 Any UBCMS user with Author privileges can safely delete a page that has not yet been published.
-However, if a page is live in the publishing environment (meaning the public can see the page) and an Author who lacks publishing rights deletes the page in the authoring environment, the page will not actually be deleted from your published site.
+However, if a page has been published to your live website, and an Author who lacks publishing permissions deletes the page in the authoring environment, the page will not be removed from the published site.
 This creates an orphaned page.

-If you've created an orphaned page, create a new page in the exact same place of the UBCMS (under the same parent) and with the exact same name as the page that was incompletely deleted.
-Then ask someone with Publisher rights to deactivate the page and then delete it.
+If this has happened to your site, create a new page in the exact same place of the UBCMS (under the same parent) and with the exact same name as the page that was oprhaned.
+Then ask someone with Publisher rights to unpublish the page, and then delete it again.